 Custom Breadcrumbs: Customizing the breadcrumb trail

 As the name suggests, Custom Breadcrumbs allows you to create and modify your own breadcrumbs based on node type.
-After enabling the module, go to Administer > Site building > Custom breadcrumbs.
+After enabling the module, go to Administer > User management > Access control.
+Grant the "administer custom breadcrumbs" permission to the appropriate roles.
+Then go to Administer > Site building > Custom breadcrumbs.
 On this page you'll see the option to add a new custom breadcrumb.

 Clicking on that link, you have the option to select the node type the breadcrumb will apply to.

-There are two text fields below: "Titles" and "Paths."
+Below that, there are two text fields: "Titles" and "Paths."
 When creating a breadcrumb, you're simply creating a link.
 In the custom breadcrumbs interface "Titles" describes the text of the breadcrumb while "Paths" describes the Drupal path the breadcrumb links to.
 So each line of the title field corresponds to the equivalent line of the paths field.
 Thus, you must have the same number of titles and paths.

 Working with Tokens